DO9RE/morse_synthesizer/README.md

 ## Usage Notes

 - Use NVDA as you normally would.
 All spoken output will be replaced with Morse code signals.
+- Press NVDA+Shift+M for a basic configuration Dialog.
+Adjust Speed, Frequenzy and the Farnsworth-factor according to your liking.

 ## Known Issues

-- **Special characters, punctuation, and spaces are not yet converted to their proper Morse code equivalents.** Instead, they are spelled out as words in Morse.
+- **Special characters, punctuation, and spaces are not yet converted to their proper Morse code - except when in read all mode and punctuation is set to (none) - equivalents.** Instead, they are spelled out as words in Morse.
-- **No configuration dialogs or speech parameter controls yet.** Speed, tone, and other output parameters must currently be changed manually in the `__init__.py` file, and NVDA must be restarted afterwards.
 - **Very experimental**—may break in future NVDA versions.

 ## Planned Features

 - Proper mapping of all characters, including punctuation and spaces.
-- UI for changing Morse output parameters (speed, pitch, timing) via NVDA settings.
 - Improved error handling and integration.
 - Internationalization.